minihazel/AE-FreePouch/README.md

 * Cleaned up and optimized the fetching process
 * Rewrote the script and made it more readable for the average user
 * Made filter its own config file next to mod.config.json

+## 1.0.2
+* Added the ability to change Vertical pocket size + a toggle to enable or disable it
+* Added the ability to change horizontal and vertical size per individual container + a toggle to enable or disable it

 # Credits
 * AE Discord: [Kovacs Altered Escape](https://discord.gg/WY7hEQjSN3)